sophiebavard/beyond-choices/README.md

 # Beyond Choices
-This is the repository where I am storing the data and code used to generate behavioural analyses for the paper:
+This is the repository storing the data and code used to generate behavioural analyses for the paper:
 >__Beyond choices: humans can infer social preferences from decision speed alone__
 Sophie Bavard, Erik Stuchlý, Arkady Konovalov, Sebastian Gluth
 [https://osf.io/preprints/psyarxiv/38yrw](https://osf.io/preprints/psyarxiv/38yrw)

+## Data availability
+All raw data matrices are provided in .mat and .csv formats.

+>[!NOTE]
+>Variable and column names are described below, please contact me if any question arises.

 ## Behavioral analyses
 Run the *behavioral_analyses_obsDG.m* script to produce *data_fig.mat*.